10vivekpoddar/snake/README.md

-# I have created a snake game using Pycharm.
-The snake will move if you press arrow keys.
-Each time the snake will eat food its size increases and the score is updated.
-Whenever the snake will hit the boundry or its body he game is over!
+Developed a game in which snake can be moved in various direction using the keys.
+The snake has to eat the food generated automatically at random positions, and the user's score and the snake's length will increase each time it eats the food.
+Whenever the snake hits itself or the boundary, the game is over.